Current Box Office Hours

 Patrons will have access to the Gogue Center’s outdoor public restrooms during all performances.
 Additional portable toilets will also be available.
 All restrooms will be monitored to maintain COVID-19 standards for airflow, pressurization and exhaust.
 Restroom attendants, specifically trained in COVID-19 safety protocols, will monitor and control the flow of people in and out of the facilities.
 The Gogue Center will also use enhanced cleaning protocols in accordance with all standard COVID-19 recommendations.

 The Gogue Center’s outdoor public restrooms are accessible and ADA-compliant.

-To reduce congestion in the arrival plaza, and to maximize space for physical distancing, admission into the amphitheatre will be staggered.
+To reduce congestion in the arrival plaza, admission into the amphitheatre will be staggered.
 Patrons will be assigned an admission time based on the price zone of their original ticket.

 Assigned arrival times for all Spring 2021 performances are as follows:

 Accessible, ADA-compliant seating for patrons with mobility concerns will be reserved and available in the amphitheatre.

 Re-entry into the amphitheatre is prohibited.
 Patrons will not be allowed to exit and return to the venue.

 Patrons, staff, volunteers and vendors are not to attend any performances if: